hsakoh/ha-switchbot-kvs-camera/README.md

 | SdCard Total(GB)     | Displays the total space of the SD card                                               |
 | SdCard Used(GB)      | Displays the used space on the SD card                                                |

+Currently, **Audio is not supported**.
+This is due to two reasons:
+- Specifying an audio codec other than AAC causes the camera to respond with a broken SDP.
+- go2rtc (pion?) does not support the AAC codec in WebRTC.

 The following features are not currently implemented.
 Pull requests are welcome:

 - Triggering alerts